Sucre: Government

 Together with La Paz, Sucre is one of two governmental centers of Bolivia: It is the seat of the judiciary, where the Supreme Court of Justice is located.
 As designated in the Constitution of Bolivia, Sucre is the true capital of the nation, while La Paz is the seat of government.
 Sucre is also the capital city of the department of Chuquisaca.
 The government of the City of Sucre is divided into executive and legislative branches.
 The Mayor of Sucre is the executive head of the city government, elected for a term of five years by general election.
 The legislative branch consists of the Municipal Council, which elects a President, Vice President and Secretary from a group of eleven members.

-The mayor of Sucre is Enrique Leaño of the Movement for Socialism, who defeated Horacio Poppe in elections held on March 3, 2021.